 - Maintaining the Morris County Archives and ensuring their preservation and accessibility.

 - Providing advice and support to local historical and historic preservation groups in Morris County.

 The Heritage Commission was created in 1970 pursuant to the state law authorizing county cultural and heritage commissions.
 Morris is one of two counties in New Jersey with a separate heritage commission.
 The official arts agency of the county is the private non-profit Arts Council of the Morris Area.

-The Heritage Commission’s nine members are appointed by the Board of Chosen Freeholders and serve without compensation for five-year terms.
+The Heritage Commission’s nine members are appointed by the Board of County Commissioners and serve without compensation for five-year terms.

 Mailing address: PO Box 900, Morristown, NJ 07963-0900

 Offices: 30 East Hanover Avenue, Whippany, NJ 9 a.m. – 5 p.m., Monday through Friday.
 The Heritage Commission is open to researchers by appointment.